Cardano-HealthChain/.github/profile/README.md

 * **`frontend-pwa`**: The primary user-facing application.
 This includes the **Resident PWA**, the **Clinic Web App**, and the **Health Authority Dashboard**.
 * **`api-service`**: The backend API gateway and off-chain services.
 This handles data encryption, off-chain storage, and the push notification service for alerts.
-* **`plutus-contracts`**: All Cardano smart contracts.
+* **`aiken-contracts`**: All Cardano smart contracts.
 This includes the Clinic DID Registry and the core VC Permissioning scripts.
 * **`ml-assistant`**: The service handler for the "HealthChain Assistant" AI chatbot, managing integration with the Gemini API.
 * **`product-docs`**: The central source of truth for the project, containing our Product Requirements Document (PRD), MVP plans, and high-level architecture.